Huge with 2 modes: gentle rain and concentrated rinse. Outstanding water pressure.

 Showerheads with metal nozzles tend to accrue less bacteria build-up.

 Presumably, you want whatever showerhead you choose to match the finish of the hardware throughout the rest of the bathroom.
-The majority of bathroom hardware exudes a chrome finish, so all our top picks have a chrome option.
+The majority of bathroom hardware uses a chrome finish, but you can find fixtures with finishes of white, brushed nickel, and oil-rubbed bronze.

 Showerhead prices range from about $10 to several hundred dollars.